ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 DataCite can accept metadata in Schema.org format if it is framed correctly via the Bolognese crosswalk to.

-## The _RO-Crate Website_
+## The RO-Crate Website

-The _RO-Crate ro-crate-preview.html_ is an entry point to the _RO-Crate Website_, a collection of one or more HTML pages which describe each _Data Entity_ and each _Contextual Entity_.
+The _RO-Crate_ `ro-crate-preview.html` is an entry point to the _RO-Crate Website_, a collection of one or more HTML pages which describe each _Data Entity_ and each _Contextual Entity_.
 The ro-crate-preview.html file MUST describe theRoot Data Entity.

-The _RO-Crate website_ SHOULD contain at leastlesat the same information as the JSON-LD `ro-crate-metadata.jsonld`, organized as described below, with the exception that files that do not have a description, creator or other metadata that cannot be derived automatically MAY not be listed.
+The _RO-Crate website_ SHOULD contain at least the same information as the JSON-LD `ro-crate-metadata.jsonld`, organized as described below, with the exception that files which have no description description, creator or similar metadata MAY not be listed in the website.

-_RO-Crate ro-crate-preview.html_ must be a static pre-compiled HTML file that will display something without scripting.
-It MAY contain extra features enabled by Javascript.
+_RO-Crate ro-crate-preview.html_ MUST be a static HTML file that will display human-readable information without scripting.
+It MAY contain extra features enabled by JavaScript.

 The `ro-crate-preview.html` and `index.html` files file SHOULD:

 *   Show the contents of each data entity in a human readable form, showing each _Data Entity_ and each _Context Entity_ in HTML.
 *   When a _Data Entities_ and _Metadata Entities_ is referenced by its ID: